djak250/New_bestway_spa/README.md

   - **Phone A**: with the Bestway Smart Hub app installed and already connected to your spa (used to share the QR code)
   - **Phone B**: used to capture traffic through Charles Proxy (the SSL certificate will be installed on this device)

+## On Phone B you must use an older version of the application (Bestway Connect 1.0.4) which you can download from APKPURE in order to be able to sniff the traffic.

 ### Network
 - PC and both smartphones must be connected to the **same Wi-Fi network**